 Marco J. Castaldi

-2015 National Academies’ Intelligence Science & Technology Expert Group
+2015 National Academies’ Intelligence Science and Technology Expert Group (ISTEG)

 2014 National Research Council, Panel Member Appointment

-2012 Fellow, National Academy of Engineering Frontiers of Eng.
-Ed.
+2012 National Academy of Engineering Fellow, Frontiers of Engineering Education

 2009 National Science Foundation CAREER Award